InsightSoftwareConsortium/ITKSoftwareGuide/README.md

 Following is a brief description of the build process:

-  1. The source code of `ITK 4` is downloaded and built (including ITK examples) in the binary output directory.
+  1. The source code of `ITK` is downloaded and built (including ITK examples) in the binary output directory.
   2. JPEG and PNG files in the [`./SoftwareGuide/Art`] directory are converted to EPS using [ImageMagick] tools; the resulting EPS files are saved in the